NurielWainstein/celery_mini/README.md

 # how to run
 - cd to celery_mini dir
 - install requirements -> pip install -r requirements.txt
-- read and run dockers/init_db.md
+- read and run dockers/dockerize-app.md, do elastic and sql setup
+- if you want to test the app from docker run the app docker setup
-- run api/init_app.py then open the web app and add /docs to the URL to access Swagger, which you can use for simple tests
+- if you want to debug and run locally the app then run api/init_app.py then open the web app and add /docs to the URL to access Swagger, which you can use for simple tests

 # why elastic?
 the task required to do text search over the documents, its not standard practice